esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/01-Dev Environment setup.md

 deployed the services in a different namespace than `esthesis`, you need to adjust the namespace element in the domains in the table below:
 2. You may need to, occasionally, restart kubefwd, especially if pods get recreated often.
+3. The Container Registry is deployed as a NodePort service with a randomly assigned port.
+If you need to specify your own port, you can use the `REGISTRY_NODE_PORT` environment variable when deploying the Helm Chart.

 | Resource | URL/host | Credentials |
 |-|-|-|